-Monitors configured to measure acoustic respiration (RRa) require a dual cable as shown below.
-The dual cable has two ports, one for the SpO2 cable and the other for the RRa cable.

-1. Connect the dual cable to the device as shown in the preceding steps.
+- Note Monitors configured to measure acoustic respiration (RRa) require a dual cable as shown below.
+The dual cable connects to the device with one connector but splits into two separate cables at the other end to support RRa and SpO2 measurement. - 1.
+Connect the dual cable to the device as shown in the preceding steps.
 (The connector is the same as for the standard SpO2 cable.)